-Do you often find yourself yearning for a fulfilling relationship where you each support each other deeply and care for each other infinitely?
+Do you often yearn for a fulfilling relationship where you each support each other deeply and care for each other infinitely?

 2. Shared Memories

 Well, when you’re in a relationship, the most mundane things become memorable just by being with your significant other.

-When you’re out with friends or going through some hard times, there’s no remedy like remembering all of the moments you’ve experienced together.
+When you’re out with friends or going through some hard times, there’s no remedy like remembering all the inspiring moments you’ve experienced together.

 In fact, new research shows that long-term couples can even develop interconnected memories.

-The British Psychological Society, which conducted the study, found that couples who shared stories together, rather than individually, led to collaborative remembering of events.
+The British Psychological Society, which conducted the study, found that couples who shared stories together rather than individually led to collaborative remembering of events.